“Darkest Hour” Myth-Making? Don’t Mess with Marcus Peters

 Marcus Peters then completes the verse: “For the ashes of his fathers, And the temples of his gods.”

-Grown men and women told me they wept over that scene.
+Grown men and women tell me they wept over that scene.
 Me too.
 Macaulay’s words, I wrote, were so commonly taught in British schools then that even West Indians knew them.
 I thought it a deft touch, hauntingly moving.
 Not everybody agreed.

 Oh dear, can’t have that